-Data virtualization techniques are another important development in real-time data processing, where the data remains in its source form, the only information is pulled for the data processing.
-The beauty of data virtualization is that where transformation is not necessary, so the error is reduced.
+Data virtualization techniques are another important development in real-time data processing, where the data remains in its source form, the only information is pulled for the needs of data processing.
+The beauty of data virtualization is where transformation is not necessary, it is not done, so the error margin is reduced.

 Other than these popular Data processing Techniques there are three more processing techniques which are mentioned below-

 This data processing technique is derived from Automatic data processing.
 This technique is now known as immediate or irregular access handling.
 Under this technique, the activity by the framework is prepared at the time of operation/processing.
-This can be viewed easily with continuous preparing of data sets.
-This processing method highlights the fast contribution of exchange of data and connects directly with the databases.
+It can be viewed easily with the continuous preparation of data sets.
+This processing method highlights the fast contribution of the exchange of data and connects directly with the databases.

 - Understanding your requirement is a major point before choosing the best processing techniques for your Project.

-- Filter out your data in a much more precise manner so you can apply processing techniques.
+- Filter your data in a much more precise manner so you can apply processing techniques.

-- Recheck your filter data again in a way that it still represents the first requirement and you don’t miss out any important fields in it.
+- Recheck your filtered data again in a way that it still represents the first requirement and you don’t miss out on any important fields in it.

 - Think about the OUTPUT which you would like to have so you can follow your idea.